 The Training Unit's purpose is to develop, implement, and track all of the department’s training programs, to include field training, mandatory in-service training, roll call training, continuing education training, etc. This unit is also responsible for assigning members of this department to attend educational courses offered by outside entities.
 Upcoming courses being hosted by Burlington Twp.
 Police Dept. can be found here.

-The Firearms Unit is comprised of 1 Sergeant, 3 Patrol Officers and 1 Detective.
+The Firearms Unit is comprised of 1 Lieutenant and 4 Patrol Officers.
 The members of the unit are all certified Firearms Instructors for Handguns, Shotguns and Patrol Rifles.
 The unit is tasked with training and qualifying all members of the department biannually in each of the weapons.
 Two members of the Firearms Unit are also the department armorers.
 They are responsible for maintenance and repairs on the department issued weapons.

 Accreditation - Sergeant Ryan Kimble #87

 Sgt.
 Ryan Kimble has been a member of the Burlington Township Police Department since 2007.
 He graduated from Holy Cross High School.
 After graduating, Sgt.
 Kimble attended Burlington County College where he earned his Associates Degree in Criminal Justice.
 Upon graduating BCC, Sgt.
 Kimble attended John Jay College of Criminal Justice where he earned his Bachelor’s Degree in Criminal Justice with a minor in Economics.